isomerpages/moe-acjc/_showcase/2022/Alice in Wonderland (An Immersive Experience).md

-Using innovative theatre practices from immersive theatre, this student learning experience provided the space for student actors to experiment through the process of improvisation.
+Using innovative theatre practices from immersive theatre, this student learning experience provided the space for student actors to experiment through a process of improvisation.
 Prior to the experience, students were given a character write-up which summarised the key traits of the fantastical characters of Wonderland.
 Students and teachers changed into the costumes of the various characters, including the hot-tempered Queen of Hearts, the zany Mad Hatter, the sleepy Dormouse and the curious Alice.&nbsp;